Beautiful Easter Tradition in Dubrovnik

 LOVE, AFFECTION, HONESTY, AND FRIENDSHIP

 It used to be custom that eggs would first be distributed as a gift to relatives.
-It was an obligation.
 Previously, many more eggs were selected and donated, from 12 to 48 eggs to each immediate family member.
-A young bride married in the past year would be obliged to donate 12 painted eggs to her mother in law.
+A young bride married in the past year would be obliged to donate 12 painted eggs to her mother-in-law.
 Some people still practice this.
 After this, painted eggs were intended for children, girls, boys in the household, and friends, guests.
 In recent times, as households are not so big, the number of painted eggs got smaller.

 On Easter Day, a traditional game is played in which at least two people choose eggs and hold them vertically while one person lightly taps the end of the other egg with their end, to see whose will crack.
 Anyone whose egg cracks must choose another and then tap the other person’s egg, and they continue until all the eggs have been used and cracked but the last one.
 Whoever holds the strongest egg at the end which has not been cracked, wins.